 "Design is a process of discovery and a profound multisensory experience that needs to be cultivated from young age."

-Born in Tokyo in 1962, Masayo Ave, Japanese designer who has been settling in Europe for almost three decades, is an embodiment of both cultural and disciplinary synthesis.
+Born in Tokyo in 1962, Masayo Ave, a Japanese designer who has been settling in Europe for over three decades, embodies both cultural and disciplinary synthesis.
 As one of Japan's most intriguing design luminaries, she brings her expertise not only in her sensory-based innovative design works but also in the field of design education.

-Graduated in Architecture in Hosei University in Japan in late 80s, her illustrious design career began in early 90s founding her design studio MasayoAve creation in Milan where she completed a Master's degree in industrial design at Domus Academy.
-Taking a sensorial and imaginative approach to basic design principles, her design practice and research focuses both artistic- and scientific search for the sensorial value lying hidden in the material.
-Masayo Ave's innovative design projects, which reconcile handicraft tradition to cutting-edge technology, span various disciplines and cultural fields.
-Her experimental design developments brought her critical fame, receiving many of international design awards, in which include ICFF 2000 Editors Award and the A&W Mentor Award 2006. .
+She graduated in Architecture at Hosei University in Japan in the late 80s.
+Her illustrious design career began in the early 90s founding her design studio MasayoAve creation in Milan, where she completed a Master's degree in industrial design at Domus Academy.
+Taking a sensory and imaginative approach to basic design principles, her design practice and research focus on the artistic and scientific search for the sensorial value hidden in the material.
+Her innovative design projects, which reconcile handicraft tradition with cutting-edge technology, span various disciplines and cultural fields and brought her critical fame, receiving many international design awards, including ICFF 2000 Editors Award and the A&W Mentor Award 2006.